by Eric B. Hare

 walked out on

-foot but none
+foot, but none

 was allowed more

-of luggage.
-And
+luggage.

-when we all got
+And when we all

-down on our own
+got down on our

-feet, there was
+own feet, there

-no longer any
+was no longer

-difference
+any difference

 between the rich